 There are many different bumps, moles, and marks that could develop on the skin and it is important to be able to differentiate between a dangerous sign and an innocuous freckle.
 Look through the following pictures warning signs that indicate certain marks on your body.
-With any suspicious marks, you should visit your dermatologist for a full body exam.
+With any suspicious marks, you should visit your dermatologist for a full-body exam or Mohs micrographic surgery.

 Basal Cell Carcinoma: As the most common type of cancer found in the United States, BCC should be easy to recognize.
 It slowly metastasizes, which means grows into cancer, but the mere presence of BCC is cause for worry and should be examined.
 Generally, BCC growths look like pink or pearly white lesions or sores that easily bleed.
-It could appear as dome shaped, flat or look scar-like.
+It could appear dome-shaped, flat, or look scar-like.

-Melanoma: Melanoma is the most dangerous type of skin cancer, and the fifth most common cancer in men and seventh most common cancer in women.
+Melanoma: Melanoma is the most dangerous type of skin cancer, the fifth most common cancer in men, and the seventh-most common cancer in women.
 The most important factor for developing melanoma is sun exposure.
 People who have had more sun exposure, including tanning beds, are at increased risk.
 Other risk factors include having atypical nevi, otherwise known as a mole, a large number of atypical nevi, and having blond or red hair, many freckles, or light eye color